ddeeproton2/ChatPGP/README.md

 Then you can go into your destktop with "Termux:X11" Android Application if you want to install apache2, mysqld, node, tor, with "apt install ..."

-or continue with command prompts by login into your Ubuntu session with
+or stop here to continue only with command prompts

 ```bash
 proot-distro login ubuntu-lts